 The other funny thing about the color we picked is that it’s on the exact same color swatch as the pink that we used for the duplex doors.
 Those doors were Sherwin Williams White Truffle, and Artsy Pink is literally on the same swatch card, touching White Truffle, just a shade deeper.
 Note: you can see other duplex paint colors & sources here.

 How We Painted The Cabinets

 We already have an extremely thorough cabinet paint tutorial (with a video!) that you can follow, but here’s the quick version of what went down in here.
 First, we removed all of the doors and drawers from the frames, along with all of the hardware and hinges.
-These are actually new hidden hinges, which I’ll tell you more about later in this post.
+These are actually the new hidden hinges we added as part of this update!

 We wiped the doors and frames down with liquid deglosser (it’s especially important in a kitchen where cabinets can be covered with oil drips and grease, which messes with paint adhesion).
 And in the case of one door, we scraped off an exterminator sticker from 1991.
 Let’s all pause to appreciate that 1991 is nearly THIRTY years ago.

 We also chose to quickly sand each of the doors with our electric sander, since we couldn’t be sure how good the original paint job was (if you’re painting already-painted doors like ours, it’s a good idea because your new paint job is only going to hold as well as the one that you’re going over).
 We’re glad we did because we definitely uncovered some spots with poor adherence.

 Then we primed both sides of each door using our favorite stain-blocking primer and a small 4″ foam roller for smooth surfaces (these give you a really smooth result without brushstrokes).
 Also note, these seven doors constitute our entire kitchen (plus 5 drawers).
 SEVEN.
 So even though this was a methodical process that took a few days, thanks to drying and curing time, each step was super fast.